aws-deepracer-community/deepracer-on-the-spot/README.md

 ### Adding additional IP addresses to security group ingress and NACLs

 The script add-access.sh adds an additional IP address to the security group ingress, it also add an NACL entry.
 Use:  ./add-access.sh <base resources stack name> <stack name> <IP address> <NACL Rule Number>

+### Subscribing email addresses to the 'spot instance interruption notification topic' (the topic is created by the base resources stack)

+The script add-interruption-notification-subscription.sh script adds an email address to the 'interruption notification topic.'
+Use: ./add-interruption-notification-subscription.sh <base resources stack name> <stack name> <email address>

+Note, it is also possible to interactively create a subscription on the SNS web console.
+Adding an eamil subscription results in an email, with a confirmation link in it, being sent to the email address.
+Not published message is forwarded to the email prior to the user having confirmed the subscription (by clicking on the link in the original subscription notification email).